Become a Certified Professional Purchasing Manager

-Worldwide there are currently five certification programs offered by the American Purchasing Society.
-These include the Certified Purchasing Professional (CPP), the Certified Professional Purchasing Consultant (CPPC), the Certified Professional in Distribution and Warehousing (CPDW), the Certified Green Purchasing Professional (CGPP), and the Certified Professional Purchasing Manager (CPPM).
+Worldwide, there are currently five certification programs offered by the American Purchasing Society.
+These include Certified Purchasing Professional (CPP) and Certified Professional Purchasing Consultant (CPPC).
+Also, the Certified Professional in Distribution and Warehousing (CPDW), the Certified Green Purchasing Professional (CGPP), and the Certified Professional Purchasing Manager (CPPM).

 What is CPPM?

 CPPM is a certification program which equips its candidates with the latest practices and requirements of the purchasing managerial profession.
-It covers topics including Managing Human Resources, Leading the Procurement Organization, Providing Added Value, Managing Quality, Managing Systems and Relationships, and Operating Purchasing Practices.
+It covers topics including Managing Human Resources, Leading the Procurement Organization, and Providing Added Value.
+It also covers topics such as Managing Quality, Managing Systems and Relationships, and Operating Purchasing Practices.

-A candidate who has successfully completed this program will be able to effectively handle the heavy demands and growing complexity of the supply and purchasing chain operation.
-He will be to carry out his managerial role in a professional manner with high degree of confidence, integrity and ability.
+A candidate who has successfully completed this program will be able to effectively handle the heavy demands and growing complexity of the supply.
+They will also be able to handle purchasing chain operations.
+He will be able to carry out his managerial role in a professional manner with a high degree of confidence, integrity as well as ability.

 Who is eligible to apply for the CPPM program?